Washington Township, Gloucester County, New Jersey: Local government

 Washington Township is governed under the Faulkner Act, formally known as the Optional Municipal Charter Law. by the Mayor-Council system of New Jersey municipal government (Plan 2), implemented based on direct petition as of January 1, 1985.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The township's governing body is comprised of the Mayor and the five-member Township Council.
+The township's governing body comprises the Mayor and the five-member Township Council.
 The mayor is directly elected by township voters and is the chief executive in charge of the administrative functions of the town.
 Members of the township council are elected on an at-large basis in partisan elections held as part of the November general election.
 All elected officials serve four-year terms of office on a staggered basis, with the mayor and two council seats up for election in even-numbered years and the other three council seats up for vote two years later.

-As of 2025, the mayor of Washington Township is Democrat Joann Gattinelli, whose term of office ends December 31, 2024.
-Members of the township council are Council President Sean Longfellow (D, 2022), Council Vice-President Andrea Dougherty (D, 2022), Richard Bennett (R, 2024), Anthony DellaPia (R, 2024) and Andra Williams (D, 2022).
+As of 2025, the mayor of Washington Township is Republican Anthony DellaPia, whose term of office expires December 31, 2028.
+Members of the township council are Council President Peter Del Borello III (R, 2026), Council Vice-President Donald C. Brown Jr. (R, 2026), Joseph J. Harris (R, 2028), Dana Pasqualone (R, 2028;appointed to serve an unexpired term) and Johnson "Jack" Yerkes III (R, 2026).

+In June 2025, Richard Bennett resigned from his council seat expiring in December 2028, following his arrest for sending falsified and harassing documents to school board members.
+The seat is vacant pending the upcoming election.
+The next month, Dana Pasqualone was appointed to fill the vacancy and will serve on an interim basis until November 2025, when voters will select a candidate to serve the balance of the term of office.